In this section

 Food and drug allergy care at Children’s

 As a first step, our team of specialists performs tests to confirm suspected allergies.
 From there, we determine the best and safest treatment plan for each patient.
-For food allergies, this may include nutrition counseling from a dietitian who helps patients and their parents learn how to live with food allergies.
+For food allergies, this may include nutrition counseling from a dietician who helps patients and their parents learn how to live with food allergies.

 About skin allergies